-The idea of changing one’s life, especially at fifty plus is daunting for many people; so much so that they simply don’t try or give up fast.
+The idea of changing one’s life, especially at sixty plus is daunting for many people; so much so that they simply don’t try or give up fast.
 So what are the impediments to change and growth?

 Fear is the obvious element.
 Fear of failure, fear of the unknown and fear of giving up a familiar status quo that we know we can deal with even if our present life is quite unsatisfying.
 Safety is meant to protect but it can also act as a comfortable prison.